Why Customer Feedback is Important

 - When it comes to the impact of customer reviews on purchasing decisions, it is reported that purchase likelihood increases 15% when potential buyers read verified buyer reviews over anonymous reviews.

 Collecting customer feedback is easier than you think.
 According to the same source, 68% of customers are ready to give their feedback after being asked to do so.
-Thus, you have no excuses to not incorporate customer feedback in your company strategy.
+Thus, you have no excuses to not incorporate customer feedback into your company strategy.

 The value of including customer feedback in a business strategy is even bigger for startups.
 There’s so much you can use and learn from, even if you’ve just gotten started with your business.

 #1.
 Fix the Problems

 Even if your customer service works 24/7, receiving messages from customers about the issues with the product, they still may not know about every issue.
 Different customers prefer different ways to communicate their problems, either through a phone line, social media, or through a review website.